"Total darkness": Dumsor hits parts of Canada, GH lady complains on social media

 According to her, she was in her room relaxing after a day's work when suddenly the lights went out, a situation that forced her to come outside for fresh air.

-While responding to comments under her TikTok video, the young lady said that the power cuts lasted for several hours before the authorities came around to fix it.
+While responding to comments under her TikTok video, the young lady said that the power outage lasted for several hours before the authorities came around to fix it.

-"Eii, my family member, this is the first time in history.
-There is a power cut in Brampton.
+"Eii, my family members, this is the first time in history.
+There is a power outage in Brampton.
 Look at us in the darkness.
 The whole place is dark for the first time in history.
 A whole Canada, the lights are out; you will not believe it," she said.

 The Ghanaian lady further suggested that she was grateful for the experience and had learned that the power could go off sometimes, even in Canada, a country that is far more developed and advanced than Ghana.